Lincoln, CA Truck Accident Lawyer

 Do not delay in speaking to an attorney and getting a lawsuit filed.
 Why?
 Because the California legislature enacted a law that limits the amount of time within which an injured victim can file a civil lawsuit.
 In the state of California, an injured party has only two years in which to file a personal injury lawsuit.
 If you fail to file suit within this period, you could be barred from going forward.

-I’m Ed Smith, a Lincoln truck accident injury attorney.
-Taking on a large trucking company or insurance company by yourself can be quite intimidating.
+I’m Ed Smith, a truck accident injury attorney in Lincoln, CA. Taking on a large trucking company or insurance company by yourself can be quite intimidating.
 You need to level the proverbial playing field by hiring an experienced Lincoln truck accident attorney.
 If you or a loved one has been involved in an accident with a large truck, please call me for free, friendly advice at 916.921.6400 or 800.404.5400.

-I've been handling trucking accidents involving serious personal injury and/or wrongful death exclusively throughout the state of California for over three decades.
+I've been handling trucking accidents involving serious personal injury and/or wrongful death exclusively throughout the state of California since 1982.

 Photo by: Pixabay